The $\bar{\mathrm{MS}}$ renormalization constant of the singlet axial current operator at $\mathcal{O}(\alpha_s^5)$ in QCD

-Had one proceeded as we propose in the present letter, namely using formula~(\ref{eq:gJms}), the four-loop result for $Z_s^{ms}$, firstly provided in ref.~\cite{Chen:2021gxv}, could have been obtained about 30 years ago along with the computations performed in refs.~\cite{Larin:1991tj,Larin:1993tq}. ~\\
+Had one proceeded as we propose in the present letter, namely using formula~(\ref{eq:gJms}), the four-loop result for $Z_s^{ms}$, provided in ref.~\cite{Larin:1997qq,Chen:2021gxv}, could have been obtained along with the computations performed in refs.~\cite{Larin:1991tj,Larin:1993tq}. ~\\